 Halloween is fast approaching, and if you want to show yourself off as the superior nerd here as some horror costumes that while they are immediately recognizable are specifically designed for you to go “Ummm actually this is what I'm dressed as”.

-So you're sick and tired of seeing schmuck's dressed as Michael Myers from John Carpenter's Halloween, its your time to shine by dressing as obscure Halloween character Bennett Tramer.
-The character first (and only) appearing in Halloween II is seen wearing a simulacrum of the famous Michael Myers mask, the only difference?
+So you're sick and tired of seeing schmuck's dressed as Michael Myers from John Carpenter's Halloween, it's your time to shine by dressing as obscure Halloween character Bennett Tramer.
+The character first appears in Halloween II, and is seen wearing a simulacrum of the famous Michael Myers mask, the only difference?
 The hair on the mask is bleach blonde.
 This character (who has a total of 30 seconds of screen time), will be sure to make heads turn this holiday season.

 Director Jeremy Saulnier has been a prominent name this year due to the release of the magnificent Green Room, so why not go back to his first feature in order to show all your friends that you knew Jeremy Saulnier before it was cool.
-In the feature film Murder Party the hero cannibalizes an old cardboard box to make a cardboard knight costume, complete with marking on the chest that reads “books”.
-While the costume looks cheap, and quick a truly devoted hipster will painstakingly recreate the inns and outs of this obscure costume.
+In the feature film Murder Party the hero cannibalizes an old cardboard box to make a cardboard knight costume, complete with a mark on the chest that reads “books”.
+While the costume looks cheap, and quick, a truly devoted hipster will painstakingly recreate the ins and outs of this obscure costume.

 The second most recognizable character in the Hellraiser series is undoubtedly The Chatterer, one of the most fearsome cenobites in Pinhead's army.
 Yet, as a horror hipster you cannot possibly abide by such a mainstream horror icon.
 It's very important to specify that you are not in fact a gender-bending reinterpritation of the male Chatterer, but instead a literal interpretation of the series' first female Chatterer, featured in the terrible sequel Hellraiser: Revelations.